Aruch Caravansarai

 The Aruch Caravansarai is a 13th century caravansarai near Aruch, Armenia.
-The site is a protected momument.
+The site is a protected monument.

 Description

 According to historian Antony Eastmond, the existence of a caravansarai in Aruch dates to the period of the Zakarid dynasty, during which time the Zakarids built a network of Seljuk-inspired caravansarais to draw trade towards Ani.
 Talin and Chrplu fell into this network alongside Aruch.
 Historian Anthony Bale described the current structure in Aruch as "beautiful" and built around a central hall where the animals could have been kept.
 He contrasted this caravansarai with more elaborate examples that accommodate human travelers on higher floors.
 Other elements of the structure include a single southern entrance, buttressed walls, and arches.
 Travel writers suggest that the Aruch caravansarai is possibly the most visible in Armenia given its prominent position near the M1 (Armenia) highway.